 I understand the purposes, procedures and risks of the research as described in the Participant Information Sheet.

+I understand that I will be asked to complete the Depression, Anxiety, and Stress Scale –10 (DASS-10), and that this questionnaire will not be used as a diagnostic test of mental illness.

 I freely agree to participate in this research project as described and understand that I am free to withdraw at any time without affecting my relationship with the researchers or the University of Technology Sydney.